 - March 4, 2022: Deadline for full proposal

 - March 22, 2022: Applicants will be notified of proposal status

 - Summer/Fall 2022: EJ Graduate Research Award begins research project

 - Environmental justice (EJ) is the fair treatment and meaningful involvement of all people regardless of race, color, national origin, or income in the development, implementation, and enforcement of environmental laws, regulations, and policies.
 Environmental Protection Agency

 - Fair treatment means no group of people should bear a disproportionate share of the negative environmental consequences resulting from industrial, governmental, and commercial operations or policies.
 Environmental Protection Agency

 - Environmental health disparities (EHD) exist when communities exposed to a combination of poor environmental quality and social inequities have more sickness and disease than wealthier, less polluted communities.
 National Institute of Environmental Health Sciences

 For more information, contact Neasha Graves at firstname.lastname@example.org.
-Please put “EJ Graduate Research Scholarship” in the subject line.
+Please put “EJ Graduate Research Award” in the subject line.

-Funding for the Environmental Justice Graduate Research Scholarship is provided by the UNC Institute for the Environment.Submit Expression of Interest
+Funding for the Environmental Justice Graduate Research Award is provided by the UNC Institute for the Environment.Submit Expression of Interest